rsvilenov/FluentAssertions.Properties/docs/Selectors.md

         .ProvideSymmetricAccess();
 ```

-In the above example `valueSource` is an instance of the same object or an instance of an object with the same interface, filled with test values (see [this](./Assertions.md#Passing-a-value-source-object) for details).
+In the above example `valueSource` is an instance of the same object or an instance of an object with the same interface, filled with test values (click [here](./Assertions.md#Passing-a-value-source-object) for details).
 ### Selecting properties by name

 It is possible to select individual properties by their name: